 The registrar collects information from the owner of the domain and puts it in the WHOIS records.
 This means that the information in WHOIS can be inaccurate or misleading.

-In fact, WHOIS is so error-prone that ICANN, the organization that manages the internet, is working on a new system that will replace WHOIS.
+In fact, WHO IS IP lookup is so error-prone that ICANN, the organization that manages the internet, is working on a new system that will replace WHOIS.

 Should Business Owners Be Concerned?

-WHOIS record privacy can be a minefield and is constantly evolving.
+WHO IS IP lookup record privacy can be a minefield and is constantly evolving.
 However, it is important for business owners to understand that WHOIS records are accessible to the public and that can come with some risks.
-If a business is registered in the UK, its WHOIS record will include the following information:
+If a business is registered in the UK, its WHO IS IP lookup record will include the following information:

 • Registrar name

 • Domain name’s expiration date/time